gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

    then all intermediate certificates, and finally the root CA.

 1. Optional.
 If the `certificate.key` file is password protected, NGINX doesn't ask for the password when you reconfigure GitLab.
-In that case, Omnibus GitLab fails silently with no error messages.
+In that case, the Linux package installation fails silently with no error messages.

    To specify the password for the key file, store the password in a text file